Blenheim Palace in film and media

 Blenheim Palace has frequently been the setting for books, TV programs and films and other events.
 These include:

 As a filming location

 Film

-A 2021 survey by House of Oak concluded that Bledolinheim Palace had made 71 appearances in film and television, more than any other English country house; the site offers a tour of the various filming locations there.
+A 2021 survey by House of Oak concluded that Blenheim Palace had made 71 appearances in film and television, more than any other English country house; the site offers a tour of the various filming locations there.
 Films shot at the exteriors include Spectre, Harry Potter and the Order of the Phoenix and Transformers: The Last Knight.
-The Great Court is the most popular filming location, films shot here include Napolean, Dolittle, Entrapment and Gulliver's Travels.
+The Great Court is the most popular filming location, films shot here include Napoleon, Dolittle, Entrapment and Gulliver's Travels.
 The interior has been used as a filming location for Mission: Impossible – Rogue Nation, Cinderella, The Libertine among others.
 Stanley Kubrick's Barry Lyndon was partly filmed at the palace, utilizing the lower water terrace.
 Other films shot at Blenheim Palace include Black Beauty, The Avengers, Young Winston, Hamlet, The Four Feathers and The Lost Prince.